 The Foundry District

-This is another Fort Worth revitalization project spearheaded by M2G Ventures.
+This Fort Worth revitalization project is spearheaded by M2G Ventures.
 If you don’t already know them - you will.
-You will truly be inspired not only to take every possible selfie, but also about life in general.
-This alley is filled with some of the most detailed portrait pieces as well and fun and energetic still life and abstract works.
+These murals will inspire you reflect on the artwork while taking every selfie possible.
+Inspiration Alley is filled with some of the most detailed portrait pieces as well as fun and energetic still life and abstract works.

 How to find it: Weisenberger Street just east of Carroll Street